 What if the payment was successfully processed but personal details don’t match?
 In this case, I email this customer and ask to send their ID to make sure this purchase was legitimate.
 But what if there were attempts to use several different cards to process the payment and all of them were declined?
 I normally cancel the order because this purchasing behavior is typical for fraudsters.

-Given that I run over 20 dropshipping stores, I have to do tons of work with sorting all these emails out.
-On average, it takes me about 4 hours per day to go through all of the letters and to take the necessary action.
+Given that I run over 20 dropshipping stores, I have to do tons of work sorting all these emails out.
+On average, it takes me about 4 hours per day to go through all of the letters and to take the necessary actions.

-And here I’m talking about a normal ordinary day when I only have to process about 50-60 orders.
-When it’s pre-holidays time, the amount of purchases goes up like crazy and the workload obviously gets heavier.
+And here I’m talking about a normal, ordinary day when I only have to process about 50-60 orders.
+When it’s pre-holiday time, online shopping activity rises and the amount of purchases goes up like crazy.
+So, the workload obviously gets heavier.
 That’s the thing you need to consider when you get your store prepared for any holiday season.

 How to manage an online store: the core

-As a dropshipping store manager, I have this really curious element of my daily routine.
+As a dropshipping store manager, I have this really curious element of my daily routine related to order fulfillment.
 To be more specific, it’s all about checking the customers’ mailing details before transferring them to the relevant AliExpress seller.

 During this part of the day, I: